hashicorp/katakoda/terraform-custom-provider-workshop/order-schema.md

-Schemas allow the providers to map the API response to a Terraform resource.
+Schemas allow Terraform providers to map the API response to a Terraform resource.
 In this step, you will complete the HashiCups order schema.

-> If you’re stuck, refer to the complete schema at the end of this step to see the changes implemented in this step.
+> If you get stuck, refer to the complete schema at the end of this step to see the changes implemented in this step.

 ## Explore existing schema